Homelessness and Poverty in Orange County

 In September 2019, three more cities committed to provide specific amounts of shelter for homeless people and to not enforce anti-camping laws against them unless they’re refusing available beds that are appropriate for their disabilities.

 In October 2019, officials celebrated the groundbreaking of a new mental health campus, called Be Well OC, that’s scheduled to open in January 2021 near the Santa Ana riverbed in Orange.

 Each winter, Orange County Armory Emergency Shelter Program opens their shelters in Santa Ana and Fullerton.
 For winter season 2019/2020, the armories will open with up to 400 beds.

 Many cities are also working on the problem.
 For example, Anaheim works with the nonprofit Mercy House to provide food, showers and other services to homeless individuals in and around La Palma Park.
 And Santa Ana recently proposed a three-part initiative, which includes converting an old motel into housing for chronically homeless people and families.

 Churches of all denominations are also stepping up to try to address the community’s needs.
 More than 200 churches in the county have food pantries or participate in other ways to help shelter, feed and clothe the poor near their place of worship.
 Churches are very good at reaching out to people in need and serving without any expectation of being repaid.

 What can you do to help?
-Use this site to learn about the great Orange County charities that are dedicated to providing shelter, food, clothing, and other basic necessities to the poorest members of our community.
+Use our site to learn about the great Orange County charities that are dedicated to providing shelter, food, clothing, and other basic necessities to the poorest members of our community.
 Find an organization that inspires you to take action and then volunteer to help.
-You can begin by registering as a volunteer on this site.
+You can begin by registering as a volunteer on our site.